sigasi/sigasi_insights/manual/editor.md

 ### Based on templates

-Sigasi Studio can help you to declare VHDL and Verilog objects, using autocompletion based on templates.
+Sigasi Studio can help you to declare VHDL and SystemVerilog objects, using autocompletion based on templates.
 Sigasi Studio comes preconfigured with templates for all common declarations and statements, including (for VHDL):

 * function, procedure
 * process